tuxfight3r/env_rpm_report/README.md

 ```
 folder_path: "/home/ansible_user/env_rpm_report"
 ```
-The script by default ignore the common packages available in both machines from the report if you are interested in viewing it please change the file `compare_inventory.py` and set the option `exclude_common=False`.
+The script by default ignores the common packages available in both machines from the report, if you are interested in viewing it please change the file `compare_inventory.py` and set the option `exclude_common=False`.

 ##Inventory Setup